chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 sample-policy     68s
 ```

-Next, we’ll verify the compliance records of containers via the CLI.
+Next, verify the compliance records of containers via the CLI.

 First, obtain the cluster ID and load it into a variable for usage.
 We are using `kubectl` to get an UUID (universally unique identifier) that Chainguard Enforce uses to identify the agent running on your cluster.